mrgreengames/SIA-Smart-Interactive-App/Model-30Talks.md

 Hello!
-Sergent Lime is here to talk?
+Sergeant Lime is here to talk?
 What is the correct term to use instead of talk.
 Anywhere Model 30 is right around the corner and
 I am here to tell you about new updates and other stuff.

 # NEW STUFF